 (Photos by Dave Adams)

-Rob Warner enters the MCLA Hall of Fame as an outstanding player.
+The six Founders enter the MCLA Hall of Fame as outstanding contributors.